teresam3/dog-adoption/README.md

 ## Description
 Created an application that can be used to write, save, and delete notes.
 This application will use an express backend and save and retrieve note data from a JSON file.

+## User Story
+AS A user, I want to be able to write and save notes
+I WANT to be able to delete notes I've written before SO THAT I can organize my thoughts and keep track of tasks I need to complete.
+For users that need to keep track of a lot of information, it's easy to forget or be unable to recall something important.
+Being able to take persistent notes allows users to have written information available when needed.

 * The following HTML routes should be created:

   * GET `/notes` - Should return the `notes.html` file.